Preparing for Your First Day with the Intensive Outpatient Program

 You will receive an email from the Intensive Outpatient Program Coordinator, providing a link/meeting ID for your child to join our virtual program.
 Please make sure prior to starting program, your child has downloaded any necessary applications onto the electronic device they will use throughout program.

-Prior to admission to the Intensive Outpatient Program (IOP), patients and their caregiver(s) will participate in a virtual biopsychosocial assessment with one of the IOP social workers to:
+Prior to admission to the Intensive Outpatient Program (IOP), patients and their caregiver(s) will participate in a one hour virtual diagnostic evaluation with an IOP social workers to: